-My mum was diagnosed with stage 4 Ovarian Cancer and my dad received a confirmed diagnosis of Parkinson’s Disease.
+My mum was diagnosed with stage 4 Ovarian Cancer.

 In the years that followed I continued in my career.
 Focusing all my energy on progressing through the ranks so that I could earn enough money to support my parents, should the worst happen.

 That was until the COVID-19 pandemic caused my role, at the time, to be made redundant.
 Which completely changed my perspective on how I had been spending my time and what I had been focusing my energy on.

 While looking for a new job, in 2020.
 I took the time to really think about what I wanted to, “spend the rest of my life doing”.
 By using the skills I had developed from my career pursuits I began building two businesses that would allow me to follow my many different passions.
 For the rest of my life.